-This year we have five Avalanche Canada Ambassadors.
+This year we have four Avalanche Canada Youth Ambassadors.
 They are happy to share pictures and stories on the Instagram feed.
 Do you have questions for our ambassadors?
-If so, hit up Instagram @behind_thelines and ask away!
+If so, hit up our Instagram and ask away!
 If you are interested in becoming a youth ambassador please send us an email firstname.lastname@example.org.

 Meet Our All-Star Ambassador Team!

-Jonathan is from Norris Point, NL, and started out his backcountry journey in Gros Morne National Park.
-At an early age, he was exploring from the seat of a snowmobile but over the last couple of years he has been pushing even deeper with the use of a splitboard.
-Now 18 years old, Jonathan is looking to explore Gros Morne further by winter camping and many more early mornings.
-With the Avalanche Canada AST 1 under his belt, he plans on progressing further in avalanche training to taking an AST 2 course.
-Finding that being a weekend warrior is not enough, Jonathan and friends do regular sunrise laps before class.
-When not strapped into his splitboard you can find Jonathan playing music, mountain biking, climbing, and working as a sea kayak/hiking guide in the off-season.
+Jonathan is from Norris Point, NL and started out his backcountry journey in Gros Morne National Park.
+At an early age he was exploring from the seat of a snowmobile, but over the last couple years he has fallen in love with splitboarding.
+Now 20 years old, Jonathan plans on spending another season in NL packed with splitboarding and ice climbing.
+With the Avalanche Canada AST 1 and 2 under his belt, he plans on furthering his avalanche education and moving towards becoming a ski guide.
+In the off season Jonathan enjoys climbing, playing music, and working as a lobster fisherman in Newfoundland

-Stoked for his second season as an Avalanche Canada Youth Ambassador, Mason is looking forward to sledding another winter in the backcountry.
-Living in central Alberta hasn't stopped him from spending his weekends at his favorite riding areas in Revelstoke, Sicamous, and more.
-He has completed Avalanche Canada AST 1 and 2 courses, which has given him an understanding of how important it is to be prepared on the mountain.
+Stoked for his fourth season as an Avalanche Canada Youth Ambassador, Mason is looking forward to sledding another winter in the backcountry.
+Growing up in central Alberta hasn't stopped him from moving to Sicamous and working out of Malakwa for the winter season.
+He has completed Avalanche Canada AST 1 and 2 courses and will be taking his 80 hour Wilderness First Responder and Avalanche Operations 1 courses this season.
+All of which has given him an understanding of how important it is to be prepared on the mountain.
 Mason's passion for riding has shown him many opportunities and he's lucky enough to have support from businesses within the snowmobiling community, as well as other riders.
-All of this combined has solidified Mason's goals to complete further training within the avalanche field while continuing to grow the sport.
+All of this combined has solidified Mason's goals to promote training within the avalanche field while continuing to grow the sport.

 Welcome Educators and Parents!